Jump to video!

 - Chopped cilantro, optional

 Note: The amount of soy sauce will depend on the exact size of your chicken and also the saltiness of your soy sauce.
-If you are using chicken that's on the small size, add only 1 ½ Tbsp and you can adjust with salt later.
-If you're not using Thai soy sauce, also use 1 ½ Tbsp and adjust later.
+If you are using chicken that's on the small size, add only 1 ½ tablespoon and you can adjust with salt later.
+If you're not using Thai soy sauce, also use 1 ½ tablespoon and adjust later.
 Remember, you can always add more salt but you canNOT fix chicken that is too salty!

 Optional: Dipping Sauce

 - 2 Tbsp finely chopped ginger

 - 2 tablespoon chopped cilantro stems